sagemath/trac_to_gh/Issue 7298.md

 # Issue 7298: use html5 video tag for animations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7298

 Original creator: whuss